brianbraatz/brianbraatz.github.io/content/post/Articles/___newww/CloudSecurity/OWAS Tools In a Nutshell.md

 ## 🛡️ What is OWASP Security Shepherd?

-OWASP Security Shepherd is a purposely vulnerable web and mobile application security training platform.
+OWASP Security Shepherd is a purposely vulnerable web and mobile application (iPhone-Android) security training platform.
 It helps developers and security professionals sharpen their skills by finding and fixing vulnerabilities in a safe environment.

 The platform, maintained by the OWASP Foundation, is designed to raise awareness about common application security risks like those listed in the OWASP Top 10.